nazalexx/S14A2023-final-Energuru/README.md

 ### Templates

 #### `index.html`
-The base template
+The base template.

 #### `form0.html`
-A miniform with just one input to enter the username.
+A miniform with just one input - username.
 Upon submitting, the main form gets initiated.

 #### `form.html`
-...
+The main form.
+It also contains another mini-form with a selection of autofill if user wants one.
+The main form itself loops over all the dwelling unit's features.
+Upon submitting, makes a POST request to the `result` function (`/results/&lt;username&gt;`).

 #### `result.html`
-...
+Displays a single result of one user.
+A prediction of annual consumption and a chart with consumption reduction options.

 #### `results.html`
-...
+The same as `result.html` but loops over all the users.

 ### Endpoints